Imagine standing beneath a wide, starry sky at Uluru as a field of softly glowing lights stretches out before you.

 If that’s still not enough, you can get up before dawn and do a Field of Light sunrise tour to see it all again.

-It is recommended to book Field of Light tickets well in advance – I would recommend two weeks in advance for the basic tickets, perhaps even longer for one of the other experiences.
-You may be lucky to get last minute tickets, but it does regularly sell out.
+It is recommended to book Field of Light tickets well in advance on the official Ayers Rock Resort website – I would recommend two weeks in advance for the basic tickets, perhaps even longer for one of the other experiences.

 My Field of Lights Review

 So what did I think?
 I have to say overall I was blown away by the size of the installation!
 This is seriously one big piece of art!
-Photos can absolutely not do the size of it justice and you really do need to go and visit to appreciate just how much ground it covers.

-Many of the promotional photos show the Field of Lights with Uluru in the background as the sun goes down.
 If you do one of the basic departures, you will not see this for two reasons.
 Firstly, they begin after sunset, so it is already dark and there is only the lights to be seen.

 Secondly, to get views of Uluru you need to go up into the dunes to a viewing platform – and this is only part of the more expensive packages.
-This means you need to consider carefully what you might like to see.

 My only criticism – and it didn’t really bother me but it might many other people – is that the path really isn’t very well lit.
 Expect to find small bushes at the edges that do not show up in the limited light.
-Perhaps take a small torch or use the light from your phone if you are concerned this might be an issue.

-While overall this is an expensive activity – basic tickets start at $45AUD ($31USD/€31) – it reflects the remoteness of the Uluru location and the sheer scope of the project.
-While there are other similar displays by Bruce Munro around the world, this one is by far the largest, in an amazing landscape.
+While overall this is an expensive activity when you are visiting Uuru on a budget – basic tickets start at $48AUD ($32USD/€29) – it reflects the remoteness of the Uluru location and the sheer scope of the project.

 If you have come all the way to Uluru, then you should also definitely see this!
 After all, there is not a lot else to do at Uluru at night!

-Some Field of Light Uluru Images
+Some More Field of Light Uluru Images

 Confession time – I am no professional photographer!
 Having said that, I still want to show you some of the photos I took while in the Field of Light to give you an idea of what you might see.
-With no tripods allowed, these photos are all taken holding the camera as still as I could.

 You might also like: